information about most of the outside contributors

 one-album band called Slack Alice.
 That same year he contributed

 percussion to the Stones' It's

 England born Mike Leander was a producer for Decca in the 1960s and helped Marianne Faithfull's early recording career.
 In late 1963, early 1964 he was also working with the Andrew Oldham Orchestra, as musical director for demos and recordings of Jagger/Richards songs.
 Leander was a master of orchestration and when the Stones decided to do their own version of their song As Tears Go By in 1965, which they had given to Marianne to do a year earlier, they re-hired Leander to arrange the strings for it.
 A year later, they hired Leander again to arrange the horns for the Have You Seen Your Mother Baby? single.

 Leaving Home.
-In the 1970s, in a big change of
+In the 1970s, in a big change of direction,

 role in creating his image and co-writing his songs.